 Can you use coconut oil as lube?
 Is it safe to use with a sex toy?
 Sex educator Gigi Engle answers all your burning questions and reveals the best coconut oil.

 Everyone is losing their minds over coconut oil.
-It’s been around forever, but it’s having a media moment in 2020.
+It’s been around forever, but it had a media moment in 2020 that will continue into 2021.
 We can understand why.

 What are the benefits of coconut oil?

 Coconut oil is fabulous for literally almost everything.
 It makes a fantastic hair mask, skin moisturizer, and is a healthy addition to a morning smoothie.
-But, did you know that coconut oil is excellent for sex stuff, too?
+But, did you know that it’s excellent for sex stuff, too?

 You guessed it: Lube.
 We can’t say enough great things about using coconut oil as lube.
 It’s slippery, stays in place, and smells AMAZING.
 You can use it as a sensual massage oil and then USE IT AS LUBE.
 What’s not to love?